AdobeDocs/adobeio-events/aem/aem_on_premise_install.md

 ### AEM 6.4 and AEM 6.5 Configuration

-To configure Adobe I/O Events in AEM:
+You are now ready to finalize the Adobe IMS configuration needed by Adobe I/O Events:

 1. Open the Cloud Services console, or select the **Security** icon, and then select **Adobe IMS Configurations**.